basileMarchand/basictools-frozen/README.md

     For conda you can create packages using the recipes available on the sources:

-        recipes/compiled/  -> for compiled version of BasicTools recipes/noarch/  -> (not recomended) for a pure python (slower) version of BasicTools
+        recipes/compiled/  -> for compiled version of BasicTools recipes/noarch/  -> (not recommended) for a pure python (slower) version of BasicTools

     FOR DEVELOPERS:

-    For development using a conda or other type of enviroment manager :
+    For development using a conda or other type of environment manager :

-        create an enviroment with all the requirements
+        create an environment with all the requirements

-    if the compilation script cant find eigen please add the environement variable with the path to the EIGEN library must be defined (normaly you dont have to do this):
+    if the compilation script cant find eigen please add the environment  variable with the path to the EIGEN library must be defined (normally you don't have to do this):

         > export EIGEN_INC=/Path/To/Eigen/Library